Who is Sashimi Poker? The Controversial Rise to the Poker Elite

 Sashimi Poker – Hustler Casino Live Cash Game

 However, Sashimi Poker has not been as successful at the Lodge Poker Club (PATL).
 She appeared in five episodes and lost $15,905, including a particularly rough session in which she lost over $33,000.
-She played more than 600 hours in her professional career, and her net winnings currently stand at $163,385.
+She played more than 600 hours in her professional career.
+Her tracked net winnings, based on publicly livestreamed cash games, now stand above $230,000 as of early 2026 – though her full earnings across private games are unknown.

 She mastered poker terminology and math early in her career and continues to improve by practicing regularly – “playing poker for fun,” as she describes on her Instagram profile.